 I often say being off sick is quite similar to being on maternity leave.
 There can be the same sense of isolation, same lack of contact with people living normal everyday lives, same erosion of confidence at doing normal things.
 For me, my maternity leave blended into my sick leave, so it’s hard to remember where one stopped and the other one started.

 When you get plucked out of your life, for whatever reason, you suddenly have less (and less) in common with the carefree people you knew from Before.
 Slowly, people stop getting in touch.
 You start to see fewer people on fewer occasions and, when you do have a chat with someone, it’s nice if it doesn’t end with either of you feeling like crap.
 Sound pretty sensible, right?
 Sounds like it should be easy.
 So why did so many of the interactions I had with people get so, so awkward?

 I thought long and hard about writing this.
 I went back and forth and deleted lots of it, before rewriting it all again.
 The last thing I want to do is discourage you from talking to That Person You Know With Cancer (or off on maternity leave, for that matter), but I also want to make sure that you have some tools to make sure you don’t totally mess it up.

 Of course, it’s hard to say, just from my experience, what the right thing to say is, but I could probably give you a good guide on what not to say.

-Here goes.
+Here goes with the cancer shame.
 Do not say the following:

 Did they catch it early?